 Hi Rob, I have Penske doubles.
 I vary bump and rebound to suit the track, but I always set my canister pressure pre-race weekend at 150 psi.
 Are there reasons to change canister (nitrogen) pressure?
 [Always asking questions….]
 Peter You can use it as a tuning tool but first must wrap your mind around what [...]

-"Why in the world would I invest $3,000 or more on one set of shock absorbers for my car?
-If I can get ______ shocks, which are marketed as performance shocks, for $100 each, what's the difference?"
-Of course, the real answer is not so simple; its foundation is in market factors, which drive engineering [...]
+So, I know what you’re thinking… “Why in the world would I invest $3,000 or more on one set of shock absorbers for my car?
+If I can get ______ shocks, which are marketed as performance shocks, for $100 each, what’s the difference?”
+Simply put, the difference is in the details.
+Of course, the real [...]